-Sugar Tax Will Be Implemented But You Won't Have To Pay For It
+Sugar Tax Will Come Into Effect On 1 July But You Won't Have To Pay For It

 Health minister Datuk Seri Dr. Dzulkefly Ahmad confirmed the news yesterday, 8 April.